-- After adjusting for age and sex, the percentage of persons who had excellent or very good health was 58.8% for Hispanic persons, 70.2% for non-Hispanic white persons, and 57.0% for non-Hispanic black persons. - The health of Hispanic persons and non-Hispanic black persons was less likely to be excellent or very good than that of non-Hispanic white persons.
+- After adjustment for age and sex, the percentage of persons who had excellent or very good health was 59.5% for Hispanic persons, 70.2% for non-Hispanic white persons, and 54.7% for non-Hispanic black persons. - The health of Hispanic persons and non-Hispanic black persons was less likely to be excellent or very good than that of non-Hispanic white persons, and the health of non-Hispanic black persons was less likely to be excellent or very good than that of Hispanic persons.